bglbrt/bglbrt.github.io/fr/enseignement.md

     * read [First Draft’s guide to fake news](https://firstdraftnews.org/articles/fake-news-complicated/)
     * think about what type of information you see rarely on social media
 * Further reading
     * Pariser, E. (2011).
-The filter bubble: What the Internet is hiding from you Sunstein, C. R. (2018). # Republic
+The filter bubble: What the Internet is hiding from you.
+    Sunstein, C. R. (2018). #Republic.

 #### Lecture 6 - Algorithms, big data and artificial intelligence